ydeleon6/coinbase-tax-collector/documentation/quick-start.md

     a.
 Decide which accounting method to use.
 Your options are either LIFO or FIFO.

     b.
-Enter the command below into the terminal:
+Enter the command below into Terminal:

     ```sh
-    $ > python3 coinbase-tax-collector.py <file path of your Coinbase CSV file> <FIFO | LIFO>
+    $ > python3 coinbase-tax-collector.py <file path of your Coinbase CSV file> <LIFO | FIFO>
     ```

     Example: